Albert Einstein in popular culture: Film

+The 1988 film Young Einstein presents a fictionalized version of Einstein’s early life.
+In this version, he is the son of a Tasmanian apple farmer who not only develops the theory of relativity, but also surfing and rock ‘n roll.
+His theory, e=mc2 is shown as method for splitting beer atoms.

 Einstein was portrayed by Ludwig Stössel in the 1947 film The Beginning or the End.

-He was the subject (along with Arthur Eddington) of the BBC Two film Einstein and Eddington, featuring David Tennant as Eddington and Andy Serkis as Einstein, and detailing Einstein's development of his theories and Eddington's attempts to prove them and in Yahoo Serious's intentionally inaccurate biography of Einstein as an Australian in the film Young Einstein, although the movie is fictionalized.
+He was the subject (along with Arthur Eddington) of the BBC Two film Einstein and Eddington (featuring David Tennant as Eddington and Andy Serkis as Einstein, and detailing Einstein's development of his theories and Eddington's attempts to prove them) and in Yahoo Serious's intentionally inaccurate biography of Einstein as an Australian in the film Young Einstein (although the movie is fictionalized).

 An Einstein-like character appears in Nicolas Roeg's 1985 film Insignificance.
-Set in New York in 1953, the film includes a scene in which "The Professor" (played by Michael Emil), the character evidently representing Albert Einstein, discusses Relativity with "The Actress" (Theresa Russell), a Marilyn Monroe-like character.
+Set in New York in 1953, the film includes a scene in which "The Professor" (played by Michael Emil), the character evidently representing Albert Einstein, discusses relativity with "The Actress" (Theresa Russell), a Marilyn Monroe-like character.

-Einstein was portrayed by Walter Matthau in the 1994 romantic comedy I.Q.
+Einstein was portrayed by Walter Matthau in the 1994 romantic comedy film I.Q.

 In the 2001 film A.I.: Artificial Intelligence, he was portrayed as a holographic personality called Dr. Know (voiced by Robin Williams).

 In the film Night at the Museum: Battle of the Smithsonian, he and the other bobbleheads live in the Air and Space Museum.

 The 2009 film The Nutcracker in 3D includes a character named Uncle Albert (played by Nathan Lane) who resembles Einstein, speaks with a German accent, and recites Albert Einstein quotes, but is never explicitly identified as Einstein.

-The Star Wars character Yoda's wrinkles were modeled after Einstein's, to give the impression of exceptional intelligence.
+The Star Wars character Yoda's wrinkles were modeled after Einstein's to give the impression of exceptional intelligence.

-In the movie Back to the Future, the character of Dr. Emmett 'Doc' Brown, played by actor Christopher Lloyd and portrayed as a brilliant scientist, time traveler and inventor, has a dog called "Einstein", named after Brown's favorite scientist, as well as bearing a superficial resemblance to him.
+In the film Back to the Future, Dr. Emmett 'Doc' Brown (played by Christopher Lloyd and portrayed as a brilliant scientist, time traveler and inventor) has a dog named Einstein, who is named after Brown's favorite scientist and bears a superficial resemblance to him.
 Lloyd also credited Einstein as being his inspiration for the character.

-In the 2011 film, Transformers: Dark of the Moon, the Autobot character known as Que sports an Einstein-inspired head design, including his wild hairstyle, dapper mustache, and eyes.
+In the 2011 film Transformers: Dark of the Moon, the Autobot Que sports an Einstein-inspired head design, including his wild hairstyle, dapper mustache, and eyes.
 However, his accent is often confused for being German because of these similarities.
 Like his G1 counterpart and Einstein alike, he is one of the most intelligent members of his team, and is an accomplished scientist and inventor.
 However, his onscreen name "Que" was derived from Professor Q, a James Bond character, who also inspired Wheeljack/Que's overall character.

+In the 2014 CGI-animated film, Mr. Peabody & Sherman, Einstein only appeared in the film's climax, voice-portrayed by Mel Brooks.

-Einstein was portrayed by David Shackleton in the 2018 comedy Holmes & Watson.
+Einstein was portrayed by David Shackleton in the 2018 film Holmes & Watson.

+In the 2023 film Oppenheimer, Einstein was portrayed by Tom Conti.